jrnickell/smash-up-die-nasty/Constitution.md

 Future draft picks may only be traded for the current and following year, starting with the NFL Super Bowl.
 So after the Super Bowl in early 2020, you will be able to trade draft picks for the 2021 draft and you would already have access to the picks for the 2020 draft.
+After the move to Sleeper, draft picks that are available to trade within the platform may be traded.

 All players on the owners roster and rookie picks are available for trade.
-Rookie picks will be tracked by the commissioner in a shared document online.
+Rookie picks will be tracked by the commissioner in a shared document online the first year, and within the Sleeper app after the move.

 ## Scoring